Qatar brings first new World Cup stadium to life as FIFA mulls expansion

 FIFA will host its annual congress in Paris on June 5, where it is expected to make a final call on the expansion, though any decision must be signed off by Qatar, the first Arab country to win hosting rights for the tournament in 2010.

+Al Janoub, a fully air-conditioned stadium which kept the temperature 10 degrees lower than the 29 Celsius outside, was called Al Wakrah after the city just south of Doha.

+However, Qatar’s Emir Sheikh Tamim bin Hamad al-Thani tweeted before the match that it was being renamed.

-Al Wakrah, a fully air-conditioned stadium just south of Doha, is one of the seven venues the country will have built from scratch ahead of the 2022 World Cup, with an eighth stadium renovated and opened in 2017.
+It is one of seven venues built from scratch for the 2022 World Cup, with an eighth stadium renovated and opened in 2017.

 Qatar has pushed ahead with an ambitious scale-up of its infrastructure ahead of 2022 that includes $6-8 billion on stadiums and sporting facilities, part of efforts to use the tournament to diversify its energy economy and project itself on to the world stage through sport.